Elk Island Public Schools

 • First Nations, Métis and Inuit Education

-• Land and People Acknowledgement
+• Land and People Acknowledgment

 • tawâw, miyoonakishkatoohk, welcome